 Invitational tournaments are generally scramble style competitions.
 The scramble format enables golfers of varying levels of skill to participate in a competitive yet enjoyable tournament.
 Amateur golfers will play in teams of four.
 Each team must have a combined USGA Handicap Index of at least 43.0.
 Only one player per team may have a USGA Handicap Index of 8.0 or below.

 This is the format used at the National Finals.
 While not a strict requirement, local Invitational events are highly encouraged to use this format.
 Please confirm the tournament format for your specific local Invitational event by contacting the person listed on the Tournament Schedule page.

-If you and your foursome win your local tournament, you will earn an invitation to compete in the 72-hole National Finals at TPC Sawgrass, February 25 – March 1, 2015.
+If you and your foursome win your local tournament, you will earn an invitation to compete in the 72-hole National Finals at Pinehurst Resort, host of the 2014 U.S. Open and U.S. Women’s Open, March 30 – April 3, 2015.
 We hope you will represent your local tournament and city in this prestigious nationwide competition!

 This year’s National Finals will be a 72-hole cumulative scramble tournament.
 Your team will play at two Tour-quality courses:

 The Platinum award winning Pinehurst Resort – ranked as one of the country’s best golf resorts by Golf Digest, Golf Magazine and Travel + Leisure Golf, among others - will serve as host of the Liberty Mutual Invitational National Finals.

 All play in Invitational tournaments is governed by the USGA Rules of Golf, as amended by local rules and those set forth below regarding the scramble format.
 As scramble play is not recognized in the Rules of Golf, the organizers of the Invitational have established the following rules to govern those Invitational tournaments conducted as scramble competitions.
 Except as set forth below or otherwise modified locally, the USGA Rules of Golf govern all play.